Why you need to get your restaurant marketing strategy right

 Your teams should be well-trained and familiar with all the dishes on your menu so they can talk about and recommend dishes to guests with confidence, and you can utilise this information to make your business seem more personable in your marketing communications.
 Get your staff to rate their favourite drinks and dishes and then feature these on your website and social channels along with a discount.
 This is also another great idea for generating ongoing content for your website and social channels.

 You've mastered getting customers in the door – but are you using your data to future-proof your business?
-Let's explore how to understand changing trends and adapt for even greater success when creating a restaurant marketing strategy.
+Let's explore how to understand changing trends and adapt for even greater success when building a strategic restaurant marketing plan.

 8. Future-proof your business